 The permanent collection is both diverse in representation of art historical periods and styles and concentrated in selected areas to reinforce curricular and regional historical priorities.

-Focused collections include American 19th and 20th century paintings, prints, and sculpture, which are utilized to illustrate historical trends in art, literature, science and political and social history.
-The Japanese woodcut, scrolls, and artifact collection, which links Ursinus’ exchange program with Tohoko Gakuin University, also support the extensive Japanese language, teaching and culture courses taught.
-A strong works on paper collection, numbering over 1,500 pieces, features works by Durer, Rembrandt, and Cezanne; early 20th century New York and Philadelphia School artists such as John Sloane, Henri Luks, and Joseph Pennell; a lively group of Op and Pop Art compositions; and large holdings of the paintings and prints of Francoise Gilot.
-A significant collection of Pennsylvania German art and artifacts (fraktur, quilts, furniture, pottery, and utilitarian objects) is utilized extensively for research by campus and external scholars, exhibition, and classroom instruction.
+Focused collections include American 19th and 20th century paintings, prints, and sculpture, which are utilized to illustrate historical trends in art, literature, science, and political and social history.
+A strong works on paper collection, numbering over 1,500 pieces, features works by Dürer, Rembrandt, and Cézanne; early 20th century New York and Philadelphia School artists, such as John Sloan, Robert Henri, George Luks, and Joseph Pennell; a lively group of Op and Pop Art compositions; and numerous paintings and prints by Françoise Gilot.
+The Japanese woodcut, scrolls, and artifact collection supports the extensive Japanese language, teaching and culture courses taught at Ursinus, as well as links to the college’s exchange program with Tohoku Gakuin University.
+A significant collection of Pennsylvania German art and artifacts (fraktur, quilts, furniture, pottery, and utilitarian objects) is utilized extensively for research by campus and external scholars, exhibitions, and classroom instruction.